ernesto03/powerplantenergycalculator/README.md

 ![containerlisting](https://user-images.githubusercontent.com/65361748/120083887-32054680-c0cc-11eb-9314-0235fe99238d.png)

-Now you can write the following command with the containerID to stop the container and image from running. sudo docker stop <containerID>
+Now you can write the following command with the *$containerID* to stop the container and image from running. sudo docker stop $containerID

 ## Aditional info